CTBC Bank: United States subsidiary

 CTBC Bank Corp.
 (USA) was one of the first Asian American banks to operate both in the Eastern and Western United States.
 Services provided include issuance of letters of credit as well as real estate and construction loans.
 In November 2012, Noor Menai was named President & CEO.

 CTBC USA has its heaviest presence in Southern California with its main branch in Downtown Los Angeles, along with Industry, Arcadia, Irvine, Monterey Park, San Gabriel, San Marino, and Rowland Heights.
 Three locations are in the San Francisco Bay Area, including San Francisco's Embarcadero, Cupertino, and Milpitas, and the bank has three locations in Greater New York, including Sunset Park, Brooklyn, Flushing, and Edison, New Jersey.
 The bank uses Allpoint as its nationwide ATM network provider.

 Canadian subsidiary

 CTBC Bank Corp.
-(Canada) is a Schedule II bank, mainly operating in Metro Vancouver through three branches in Downtown Vancouver, Richmond, and Burnaby, along with a suburban Toronto branch in Markham.
+(Canada) is a Schedule II bank, mainly operating in Metro Vancouver through three branches in the Vancouver neighbourhood Fairview, Richmond, and Burnaby, along with a suburban Toronto branch in Markham.